alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

     :align: center

-When the images are sent, it is possible to view the transfer progress by clicking on the tab **Sent files**.
+When the images are sent, it is possible to view the transfer progress by clicking on the **Sent files** tab.

-* The status **OK** tells that media pictures or videos have been transferred.
+* The **OK** status tells that media pictures or videos have been transferred
-* A date information indicates since when the transfer was made.
+* A date information indicates since when the transfer has been made

 Start *Flickr*.
 The media transferred from Phraseanet are available.